slouloudis/Better-Reading-Notes/Numbers, Strings and Booleans.md

 For string and numbers there are a bunch of *methods* you'll want to use.
 [String and Number Methods]()

-**Backtick literals** are very useful - writing something inside the ${} means it will be computed.
+**Template literals** are very useful - writing something inside the ${} means it will be computed.
+Use the  back tick character for these, and wrap expressions in curly braces with a $ at the start.

 ```
 `half of 50 is ${50 / 2}`
 ```

-**Typeof** is also a nice operator to be aware of.
+**typeof** is also a nice operator to be aware of.
 Using it will tell you the data type of whatever you operate on.

 ```
-console.log(typeof 10)
+console.log(typeof 10);
 // -> number
-console.log(typeof '10')
+console.log(typeof "two");
 // -> string

+let x = true;
+console.log(typeof x);
+// -> boolean
 ```

 Some terminology.